edderick/third-year-project/docs/Issues/localdns.md

 =========

-I was initially unable to connect to various devices on my network by their hostnames alone: Some devices required hostname.local, others just didn''t work.
+I was initially unable to connect to various devices on my network by their hostnames alone: Some devices required hostname.local, others just didn't work.

 I found that one way of fixing this issue is to run dhclient.
 Unfortunately,